techlahoma/200ok-site/source/sponsorship-prospectus/index.md

 ---
 title: 'Sponsorship Prospectus'
-subtitle: 'Help bring together South-by-Midwest web professionals for a day of talks on pushing the boundaries of what the web can do.'
+subtitle: 'Help bring together South-by-Midwest web professionals for a day of talks on pushing the boundaries of what the web can do'
 ---
 ### `<title>` Sponsor - $3,000
 #### Limited to a single company